AVR-biosecurity-bioinformatics/freyr/jack_notes/nextflow_notes.md

     > source("./jack_notes/.Rprofile")

 Add above code to the "R sourcing" code block at the start of every R script (could I wrap this in an R script?)

+TODO: check for all files previously checked in the `parameters_setup.R` script, which no longer checks because Nextflow breaks the relative paths